 You need to have a very strong ego, everything will be your fault the instant it happens.
-Later, you may get an apology...but in the instant you just let them rant.
-I was taught that one of the ways I perform my job as patient advocate is to let them yell.
-It was explained to me this way...better they yell at me, than their hands shake in the wound.
-Much better!
+Later, you may get an apology.
+But, at the time, you just let them rant.
+I was taught that one of the ways I perform my job as patient advocate is to let the surgeons yell.
+It was explained to me this way, better they yell at me, than their hands shake in the wound.
+Much better in my book!
 Let them get it out!

 Although the docs yell a lot, they learn to depend on you and respect you more than if you were a floor nurse.
-They perceive you as being smarter, more reliable.
+They perceive you as being smarter and more reliable.

 You are challenged every day.
 You learn something every day.
 It is an ever changing, never static or dull, environment.
 You have to BE there mentally and physically 100% at all times.
 As I say, not for everyone, but I seem to thrive on it.